1885 hangings at Battleford: Hangings

 The eight convicted murderers went to the scaffold singing their war songs.
 Although a different eyewitness noted that, unlike the other seven, Wandering Spirit hummed a love song to his wife as his final moment approached.

 Students from Battleford Industrial School were brought from the school to witness the hangings as a "warning".

 The eight bodies were buried in a mass grave near the fort.

 There are a number of first-hand historical records, the majority written from the perspective of settlers in the area.
 One example is Blood Red the Sun, by William Bleasdell Cameron.

 Historical significance

-In his 1970s-era histographical account of Indian policy in Canada, Prisons of Grass, Howard Adams gives his opinion on the hangings:
+In his 1970s-era historical account of Indian policy in Canada, Prisons of Grass, Howard Adams gives his opinion on the hangings:

 Every member of the Indian nation heard the death-rattle of the eight heroes who died at the end of the colonizers rope and they went quietly back to their compounds, obediently submitting themselves to the oppressors.
 The eight men who sacrificed their lives at the end of the rope were the champions of freedom and democracy.
 They were incomparable heroes, as shown by their last moments.